gsbeaton/collibra_docs/index.rst

 This site contains information on the details of installing and configuring the connector in your environment.
 Please contact your Dataiku Customer Success Manager to get access to the Connector install package.

-V1.0 of the connector supports syncornisation of the following assets:
+V1.0 of the connector supports syncronisation of the following assets:

  * Connections
  * Datasets